-Please refer to the accompanying Master Fund financial statements for details related to Other Key Contracts.
+Please refer to the accompanying Master Fund financial statements for further details related to Other Key Contracts.

-Banking facilities are supplied by an affiliate of the Administrator, as outlined on page 16.
+Banking facilities are supplied by an affiliate of the Administrator, as outlined above.
 Interest Charges in relation to the bank overdraft are included in the Statement of Comprehensive Income recorded within 'Finance Costs'.